videojs/font/README.md

 ## Making changes to the font

-To make changes to the default VideoJS font, simply edit the `icons.json` file.
+To make changes to the default Video.js font, simply edit the `icons.json` file.
 You can add or remove icons, either by just selecting new
 SVGs from the [Material Design set](https://www.google.com/design/icons/), or pulling in new SVGs altogether.

 ```json